What are some important things to know about AeroSTEM Academy?

 Glad you asked!

-- The Resource Center is your school!
+- AeroSTEM Academy is your school!
+We are here for you!
 Make friends, discover cool stuff, get help, and feel at home!

 - We get junior high and high school students ready for their dream career.
 High school courses are a-g approved.
 Career Technical Education (CTE) Pathways offer real world learning.
 From the beginning students will design a plan for their future.